carlesfelix/tauri-with-react/README.md

   @import url("./partial/button.css")
   ```

-- Do not import globally CSS files that container helpers like custom media queries.
+- Do not import globally CSS files that contains helpers like custom media queries.
 You must import them in each file where you need.